What is phenylketonuria?

-Phenylketonuria (PKU) is a rare genetic condition in which the body cannot break down the essential amino acid phenylalanine.
+Phenylketonuria (PKU) is a rare genetic condition that causes an amino acid called phenylalanine to build up in the body.
 Amino acids are the building blocks of protein.
-Phenylalanine is found in all proteins and in some artificial sweeteners.
+Phenylalanine is found in all proteins and some artificial sweeteners.

 - stunted growth